Which? Survey Reveals Small Claims Confusion

 What can I make a small claim for?

-Obtain a refund after being sold faulty or unsuitable goods from a retail shop, online or a private individual.
+Obtain a refund after being sold faulty or unsuitable goods from a retail shop, online or trader.

 Compensation for services that were not to an appropriate standard, to your satisfaction or the agreed contract.
 E.g. building work, car repairs, equipment installation etc.